safeerkhann/fiqa-demographic-analysis/README.md

 181952backbone.pth
 ```

-Place these files inside your project directory before running the notebooks.
+Place these files inside the project directory before running the notebooks.

 ---

-### Environment
+## Environment

 The project was developed using: